vippsas/management-api/README.md

 ## Next steps

-The API is available for all partners using
+The API is available for all merchants, and for partners using [partner keys](https://developer.vippsmobilepay.com/docs/vipps-partner/partner-keys).
-[partner keys](https://developer.vippsmobilepay.com/docs/vipps-partner/partner-keys).

 This repository contains developer resources for the Vipps Management API.